opendevstack/tailor/README.md

 ### Tailorfile

-Since specifying all params correctly can be daunting, and it isn't easy to share how Tailor should be invoked, Tailor supports setting CLI flags via a `Tailorfile`.
-This is simply a line-delimited file, e.g.:
+Instead of passing flags ad-hoc to `tailor`, all options can be specified in a `Tailorfile`, which is a simple line-delimited file, e.g.:
 ```
 template-dir foo
 param-dir bar